homemadearcade/zero/todo/FEATURESTODO.md

   Should be a arcadeGame route not an aws route, attempt the user profile pic upload first

-INFO BOX
-  Right Click/Left Click Action.
-Infomration about the thing you are hovering on.

-CLASS LIBRARY BOX
 TOWERS
   Enemy Projectiles..
 Towers.
 Different kinds of Towers...
 Area Effect Some that face you yes very smart, very very smart
   Select Class for Follow Movement

+MODALS
+  Fix how modals work...Youve got ALL THESE MODALS STACKED ON TOP OF EACHOTHER IN game Editor.
+Sometimes we want to open a modal on top of another, how can we let this happen?
+We need to be able to open Cutscene maker, and class maker inside of another modal ( mainly from the relations menu )

+INFO BOX
+  Right Click/Left Click Action.
+Infomration about the thing you are hovering on.
+What else?
+  Or.. a stage type thing.
+That shows what you are currently highlighting over

+  Im too high but like so what its all on one side??
+  Theres a stage and then theres tabs underneath
+  Tabs are.
+Brush, Class, Game

 BIG MOUSE SELECTOR CHANGE
 > Brush
     BG
     PG
     FG
 > Game Objects
     Characters
       > Instances
     Objects